 If he had just reached out again, taken my email address down or given me a call 6 months or a year later, I probably would still be using him for my home repair needs.
 But unfortunately, like many small businesses, he either didn’t have the resources to build a customer retention strategy, or it wasn’t on his radar to build one.

 A byproduct of a poor or lacking customer retention strategy is that your customers will not just feel out-of-touch, they’ll likely feel unappreciated as well.
 They may get a sense that no one is listening to them, or that no one from your company cares.
-According to some estimates, this is a $41 billion problem, with roughly 44% of US consumers looking elsewhere because of poor customer service.
+According to some estimates, this is a $75 billion-plus problem, with roughly 67% of US consumers looking elsewhere because of poor customer service.
+This is up nearly 37% since 2016.

 In the B2B space, and for many manufacturers and distributors, you may be hiring relationship reps for this very purpose, which is a great first step.
 But make sure that you’re not just catering to your top customers.
 It can make all the difference to a smaller account when there are personal follow-ups from someone concerned about their needs and hoping to provide solutions.